ethanhenry3/CS330-Final-Project/README.md

 ## Build and Run the Executable
 The language I used to build the executable was Java as it is what I am most proficient in.
 The code is very simplistic and easy to Build and Run.
 The Java code that you recieved should already be in JAR File Format; therefore you do not need to worry about that.
-The test environments mentioned were with Windows 11, so I will explain how to run the executable under those circumstances.
+The test environments mentioned were with Windows 11, so I will explain how to run the executable(JAR File) under those circumstances.

 #### Step 1: Determine if Java is installed on your PC
 To do that, first, launch the Run box by pressing Windows+R. Then, type the following in the box and press Enter: